Threat Assessment for Mass Violence and Active-Shooter Incidents

 The Pittsburgh Tree of Life Synagogue attack (27 October 2018, 11 killed) was carried out by Robert Bowers, who held antisemitic beliefs and had been active on the Gab platform, posting violent antisemitic content in the weeks before the attack.
 Bowers's social media record showed clear pathway behaviour (target identification, weapon references), fixation (intensifying antisemitism), and leakage (public posts on the morning of the attack).
 The attack followed a period of what TRAP-18 analysis would characterise as energy burst and last-resort thinking, with posts expressing that Jewish organisations were bringing immigrant caravans to "slaughter his people."
 The FBI BTAC's retrospective analysis identified multiple proximal warning behaviours that were visible in public-source digital data before the attack.

-The Christchurch mosque attacks (15 March 2019, 51 killed) were carried out by Brenton Tarrant, who published an 87-page manifesto shortly before the attack.
-Tarrant showed a textbook TRAP-18 profile: pathway behaviour (extensive preparation, reconnaissance visits to the mosques months in advance), identification (far-right white nationalist identity), fixation (years-long preoccupation with demographic "replacement" ideology), creativity and innovation (live-streaming the attack as a propaganda tool), and interest in prior attackers (explicitly invoking the Christchurch attack of 2019 and prior far-right attacks in his manifesto).
+The Christchurch mosque attacks (15 March 2019, 51 killed) were carried out by Brenton Tarrant, who published a 74-page manifesto shortly before the attack.
+Tarrant showed multiple TRAP-18 indicators: pathway behaviour (extensive preparation, reconnaissance visits to the target mosques in the weeks before the attack), identification (far-right white nationalist identity), fixation (years-long preoccupation with demographic "replacement" ideology), creativity and innovation (live-streaming the attack as a propaganda tool), and interest in prior attackers (explicitly referencing prior far-right attacks in his manifesto).
 No Channel-equivalent intervention mechanism existed in New Zealand at the time.
 New Zealand subsequently introduced the counter-terrorism legislative package and CTERA framework following the Royal Commission report.

 The Pulwama attack (14 February 2019, 40 Central Reserve Police Force personnel killed) was a vehicle-borne IED attack carried out by a Jaish-e-Mohammed operative.
 The attack differed from the Western lone-actor profile in that it involved a networked organisation rather than a lone actor.
 The BNS 2023 § 113 (terrorist act) and UAPA 1967 are the primary legislative instruments applied to Indian terrorism prosecutions.
 The NIA's threat assessment work in the Pulwama investigation focused on the organisational network and facilitation chain, not the individual lone-actor psychological profile.
 This distinction matters for instrument selection: TRAP-18 is validated for lone actors and small cells; it is not the appropriate framework for large organisational terrorist networks.